Lartu/lartype/README.md

 ![alt version number](https://img.shields.io/badge/version-3.0-green.svg)

-# ✒️ Lartype ✒️
+# ✒️ Lartype 3 ✒️
 Lightweight, LaTeX inspired markup document editor.

 ## Why Lartype?
 While undoubtedly LaTeX is the best tool for the task, when you need to write simpler essays, texts or documents it's somewhat of an overkill.
 And it is **huge**, more than 3GB for the whole package!
 As that was too much for me and my tasks at hand, I decided to write Lartype.
 I've been using it and I hope you find an use for it too.
+It also allows to write highly modular documents, with each section written in a different file, so if many people are working on a single document, each should be able to edit a different part without this causing merge problems.

 ## What can Lartype do?
 [Judge by yourself](https://lartu.net/projects/lartype/informe.pdf).
 That's an essay we wrote for an assignment, completely on Lartype.
 Lartype can generate tables, style text, embed images, align and position sections and more.